 CSULB has partnered with Long Beach Transit to offer the U-Pass TAP Program, which provides free transit on all Long Beach Transit buses to eligible students, faculty and staff.
 Direct bus routes to campus are routes: 81, 91, 92, 93, 94, 96, 171, 173 and Passport D. Plan your trip by visiting www.lbtransit.com/Services/

-To obtain your U-Pass TAP card, please visit the Cashiers Office located on the 1st floor of Brotman Hall, Monday-Friday, 9 a.m.-5 p.m.
-U-Pass TAP cards are available to all enrolled students and staff/faculty members who are currently employed by the university or auxiliary organizations.
+To obtain your U-Pass TAP sticker, please visit the Cashiers Office located on the 1st floor of Brotman Hall, Monday-Friday, 9 a.m.-5 p.m.
+U-Pass TAP stickers are available to all enrolled students and staff/faculty members who are currently employed by the university or auxiliary organizations.
 Please bring a valid CSULB ID.
-An initial fee of $5 will be charged for the cost of the physical TAP card.
+An initial fee of $5 will be charged for the cost of the physical sticker.

-Student TAP cards are not active during times that they are not enrolled in classes; this includes summer break.
-Students who are not enrolled in the summer session, but are employed by the university during these months will continue to enjoy active TAP program services.
+Student TAP services are not active during times that they are not enrolled in classes; this includes summer break.
+Students who are not enrolled in the summer session courses, but are employed by the university during these months still enjoy active TAP services.

-Save your TAP card for future use if planning to attend classes during future semesters.
-A $5 fee will be charged to replace lost or discarded TAP cards.
-TAP cards can be obtained at the Cashiers Office in Brotman Hall 148, Monday- Friday, 9 a.m.-5 p.m.
+Save your TAP sticker for future semesters if planning to attend more classes in the future.
+A $5 fee will be charged to replace discarded TAP stickers.
+Replacement TAP stickers can be obtained at the Cashiers Office in Brotman Hall 148, Monday- Friday, 9 a.m.-5 p.m.

 New TAP sticker (summer 2017)

-TAP cards will soon be replaced by a smaller TAP sticker that will be placed on the back of the CSULB ID card.
-TAP stickers will be issued in lieu of the physical TAP cards starting on June 19.
+The previous TAP card system is now being replaced by a smaller TAP sticker that is placed on the back of the CSULB ID card.
+TAP stickers will be issued in lieu of the physical TAP cards starting on June 19, 2017.
 Current TAP card holders can opt to purchase a new TAP sticker for their ID, but will not be required to do so at this time.

-All existing TAP Cards will remain valid, but no new TAP Cards will be issued after June 19.
-The reason for transition is to eliminate the need for CSULB individuals to keep and carry two separate cards.
-The TAP sticker will cost $5, same as the fee for the current TAP card.
+All existing TAP cards will remain valid, but no new TAP Cards will be issued after June 19, 2017.
+This transition will eliminate the need for CSULB individuals to maintain and carry two separate cards.
+The TAP sticker will cost $5, the same fee as the previous TAP card.